Boston

-Today, Boston is a center of scientific research; the area's many colleges and universities, notably Harvard and MIT, make it a world leader in higher education, including law, medicine, engineering and business, and the city is considered to be a global pioneer in innovation and entrepreneurship, with nearly 5,000 startups.
-Boston's economic base also includes finance, professional and business services, biotechnology, information technology, and government activities.
-Households in the city claim the highest average rate of philanthropy in the United States.
-Boston businesses and institutions rank among the top in the country for environmental sustainability and new investment.
+Boston later emerged as a global leader in higher education and research and is the largest biotechnology hub in the world as of 2023.
+The city is a national leader in scientific research, law, medicine, engineering, and business.
+With nearly 5,000 startup companies, the city is considered a global pioneer in innovation, entrepreneurship, and artificial intelligence.
+Boston's economy is led by finance, professional and business services, information technology, and government.
+Boston households provide the highest average rate of philanthropy in the nation as of 2013, and the city's businesses and institutions rank among the top in the nation for environmental sustainability and new investment.